nadeen-maree/FitnessApp/README.md

 Student: Nadeen Maree

 Note:
-I deleted the google-services file for security reasons
+I deleted the google-services file from github for security reasons